 Postecoglou has a get-out clause in his contract

-A-League coach of the year Ange Postecoglou has an escape clause in his Brisbane Roar contract that leaves him vulnerable to Melbourne Victory.
+A-League coach of the year, Ange Postecoglou, has an escape clause in his contract with Brisbane Roar, which makes him susceptible to interest from Melbourne Victory.

-Despite assurances last week from Football Federation Australia, set to take control of the cash-strapped A-League champions, that Postecoglou would be staying in Brisbane, the star coach’s future remains unclear.
+Last week, despite the assurances provided by Football Federation Australia, which is set to take over the financially struggling A-League champions, that Postecoglou would remain in Brisbane, uncertainty still clouds the star coach’s future.

-“When I took the job, if they (the Roar) wanted to get rid of me, they could pay me a certain amount.
+“When I accepted the job, should they (the Roar) choose to part ways with me, they could pay me a specified amount.

-The Victory, who sacked coach Ernie Merrick last Saturday, are set to make a lucrative offer, reportedly more than $400,000 a season, to Melbourne-raised Postecoglou.
+Melbourne Victory, having dismissed coach Ernie Merrick last Saturday, is poised to present a lucrative offer, reportedly exceeding $400,000 per season, to entice the Melbourne native Postecoglou.

-“He has, with the help of his staff, turned the team around and created a winning culture and a professionalism that now is the benchmark of the competition, and we’re committed to finding a way to see Ange stay at the club for as long as possible.
+“With the assistance of his staff, he has transformed the team and fostered a winning culture and professionalism that have now set the standard in the competition.
+We are dedicated to ensuring that Ange stays with the club for as long as feasible.

-Postecoglou said a decision on his future had to be made immediately for his own sake and that of the Roar.
+Postecoglou emphasized that a swift decision regarding his future is essential, both for his own well-being and that of the Roar.

-He said he would not re-sign off-contract attacking pair Jean Carlos Solorzano and Rocky Visconte until his own future had been decided.
+He indicated that he would refrain from re-signing the attacking duo of Jean Carlos Solorzano and Rocky Visconte, whose contracts are expiring, until his own future is resolved.

 by Buford Balony